earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 ### #!/user/bin/env bash

 If you use the previous shebang, it’s crucial that you give the executable's absolute path.
-You should be aware of this since there is an alternative where you use the `bash` executable found in the `$PATH`.
+You should be aware of this since there is an alternative, where you use the `bash` executable found in the `$PATH`.
 You can do so by writing:

 ```bash
 #!/user/bin/env bash
 ```

-# ToDo: rephrase
-There are those who like to customize their systems, either their personal system or production servers, resulting in the `bash` executable not being located in `/bin/bash` every time.
+Some people like to customize their systems, either their personal system or production servers, resulting in the `bash` executable not being located in `/bin/bash` every time.
 Use the above line if you can't be sure that the `bash` executable will be located in the same path when this script is run.

 ## Understand Common Sets

 When you run a bash script, it will always run in a new _subshell_.
 This means that any unique configurations you have in your current setup will not be used within the script execution.
 It also means that you can customize the environment that the script is running in without worrying about how your terminal will be affected.

 One way to change this environment is to use the `set` command.
 I’ll go over the four most common ones and where they're useful.
+I’ll show the short form for these sets in the examples throughout this article, but keep in mind that there are also long-form versions.
+I’ll mention those briefly.

 ### set -u